The Dark Side of Rich Rewards: Understanding and Mitigating Noise in VLM Rewards

-The consistent underperformance of VLM rewards, \textbf{particularly their unexpected failure to outperform intrinsic rewards}, raised concerns about their reliability.
-This discrepancy, where VLM rewards underperformed contrary to their perceived potential, prompted us to investigate the underlying causes of this performance gap.
 Our findings indicate that \textbf{noisy reward estimates} in VLMs are a key factor contributing to poor learning efficacy.
-Specifically, our analysis centered around two classes of noise: false positives, which involve rewarding unintended trajectories and can mislead the agent into reinforcing suboptimal behaviors; and \emph{false negatives}, which occur when correct trajectories are not rewarded, thus providing little feedback and reintroduce the reward sparsity issue.
-We posit that false positive rewards (see Figure~\ref{fig:false_positive_issue}) are not only more prevalent but potentially more detrimental to the learning process than false negatives, a hypothesis supported by our empirical and theoretical findings.
+Specifically, our analysis centered around two classes of noise: \emph{false positives}, which involve rewarding unintended trajectories and can mislead the agent into reinforcing suboptimal behaviors; and \emph{false negatives}, which occur when correct trajectories are not rewarded, thus providing little feedback and reintroduce the reward sparsity issue.
+We posit that false positive rewards are not only more prevalent but potentially more detrimental to the learning process than false negatives, a hypothesis supported by our empirical and theoretical findings.
 Among various sources of reward noise, our study particularly investigates the \textbf{approximation errors} within the commonly used cosine similarity metric.
 We examine how these errors generate false positive rewards, which in turn hinder learning.

 To this end, we propose a novel reward function, \textsc{BiMI} (\textbf{Bi}nary \textbf{M}utual \textbf{I}nformation Reward).
-It uses binary reward signals to directly reduce the occurrence of false positives and incorporates a mutual information term to prevent overfitting to noisy signal sources.
-Our experiments demonstrate that \textsc{BiMI} significantly improves the learning efficacy of instruction following agents trained by VLM rewards across various complex, \emph{long-horizon} tasks in embodied environments.
+It uses binary signals to directly reduce the occurrence of false positives and incorporates a mutual information term to prevent overfitting to noisy signal sources.
+Our experiments demonstrate that \textsc{BiMI} significantly improves the learning efficacy of instruction-following agents trained with VLM rewards across various complex, \emph{long-horizon} tasks in embodied environments.
 We validate the effectiveness of \textsc{BiMI} in both \emph{Markovian} and \emph{non-Markovian} reward settings, showcasing its robustness and generalizability across different types of reward models.